jpsca/jx/docs/content/assets.md

 ## Asset URLs

-jx doesn't process or rewrite asset URLs; they're used exactly as you write them.
+Jx doesn't process or rewrite asset URLs; they're used exactly as you write them.

 ### Relative URLs